lxrogers/CS124PA6/README.md

 	1) Convert all test sentences to POS (part of sentence) - Raissa
 		a) Using POS Classifier
 			-Train on outside dataset
+			-Does NLTK POS Classifier work (I think there's one for French)

 	2) Find order/matching of sentence by weights of:
 		a) Handwritten rules - Cayman